-- Make any promises you can't keep such as promising confidentiality - Interrogate the young person.
-It is not your job to investigate - Cast doubt on what the child has told you, don't interrupt or change the subject - Say anything that makes the child feel they are responsible for the abuse - Condemn the alleged abuser
+- Make any promises you can't keep such as prom sing confidentiality - Interrogate the young person.
+It is not your job to investigate - Cast doubt on what the child has told you, don't interrupt or change the subject. - Say anything that makes the child feel they are responsible - Condemn the alleged abuser. - Do nothing.
+Make sure you tell your Designated Person/ - Discuss with anyone other than the Designated Person/ police.